gitcoinco/gitcoin-attestation-network/README.md

-# Gitcoin Attestation Network (POC)
+# Gitcoin Attestation Network

-This repository contains a Proof of Concept (POC) for the Gitcoin Attestation Network.
+This repository contains a Proof of Concept for the Gitcoin Attestation Network.
 This feature allows users to mint on-chain attestations as proof of their donations.
 Attestations are created using delegated signing and stored on-chain to ensure transparency and verifiable records of contributions.

 ## Table of Contents